 This is one of the best “zoomed-out” looks you’ll get of the Great Smokies, given the slight remove and elevated vantage provided by Look Rock.
 You’ve got good prospects of such prominent peaks as Clingmans Dome—at 6,643 feet the highest in the Great Smokies and one of the highest in the eastern U.S.—as well as 6,593-foot Mount LeConte, widely regarded as the most topographically prominent summit in the East.
 You can see Gregory Bald and Thunderhead Mountain looming along the main Smoky Mountain divide, plus Rich Mountain rising above Cades Cove.
 The looks out over the lowlands to the north are also amazing, if less dramatic.

-Look Rock Tower’s accessible all-year-round for the most part, except for periodic spells when bad winter weather closes the Foothills Parkway.
+Look Rock Tower is accessible all-year-round for the most part, except for periodic spells when bad winter weather closes the Foothills Parkway.
 It’s wonderful, in fact, to see this grand panorama in all of its seasonal guises.
 If you only come here once, though, you really ought to consider timing it for the autumn: The fall colors from this prominent vantage are outstanding.
+If you want to see what it looks like before you head out there, check out the Look Rock webcam which includes weather and air quality data.

 Any time of year, meanwhile, Look Rock Tower is also a fine place to take in the sunset, given its orientation; the evening light on the flanks of the Great Smoky Mountains is especially enthralling.